The distribution of syntactic dependency distances: Results

 \subsection{Model selection}

-Table \ref{tab:best_PUD_PSUD} shows that the best model to describe syntactic dependency distances independent of sentence length is composed of two regimes in every language and collection.
-Models 3 and 4 dominate over the Models 6 and 7, with 13/20 languages in PUD and 11/20 in PSUD having Model 3 or 4 as the best one.
+The best model to describe syntactic dependency distances independent of sentence length is composed of two regimes in every language and collection (\autoref{tab:best_PUD_PSUD}).
+Models 3-4 dominate over Models 6-7, with 13/20 languages in PUD and 11/20 in PSUD having Model 3 or 4 as the best one.
 We find overall agreement between the two annotation styles, both in terms of best model and in terms of right-truncation.
-The exceptions to this agreement are Indonesian and Japanese -- for which PUD predicts an exponential decay in first regime, while PSUD identifies a power-law one -- and Chinese, English, and Italian, where the best model in PUD and PSUD differs by right truncation.
-In figure \ref{fig:PUD_best_fitted}, we show how the best estimated models in PUD are able to accurately capture the bulk of the distribution, with some variability left in the tail.
-The same figures can be found in Appendix \ref{sec:AppendixC} for PSUD.
+The exceptions to this agreement are Indonesian and Japanese -- for which PUD yields an exponential decay in the first regime, while PSUD identifies a power-law one -- and Chinese, English, and Italian, where the best model in PUD and PSUD differs by right truncation.
+In \autoref{fig:PUD_best_fitted}, we show how the best models in PUD are able to accurately capture the bulk of the distribution, with some variability left in the tail.
+The equivalent figure for PSUD can be found in \autoref{sec:AppendixB}.